2010 Korea Open

 The 2010 Korea Open was a women's tennis tournament played on outdoor hard courts.
-It was the 7th edition of the Korea Open, and was part of the WTA International tournaments of the 2010 WTA Tour.
-It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea, from September 20 through September 26, 2010.
+It was the 7th edition of the Korea Open, and was part of the WTA International category of the 2010 WTA Tour.
+It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea, from 20 September through 26 September 2010.
+Fifth-seeded Alisa Kleybanova won the singles title.